babsholar/musiceventmatch/README.md

 ## Project Summary

-What the project is about and will allow the user to do This web app will allow users to search for upcoming music events in their area and let them browse the artist's top tracks.
+This web app will allow users to search for upcoming music events in their area and let them browse the artist's top tracks.

 ## Technical summary